 Metadata Content Standards for Authority Records

-Metadata content standards are rules that govern what to record in a metadata element or record.
+Metadata content standards govern what to record in a metadata element or record.
 Resource Description and Access (RDA) is an international metadata content standard providing guidelines and instructions to create and maintain well-formed bibliographic and authority metadata.
-RDA is owned by the American Library Association (ALA), the Canadian Federation of Library Associations/La Fédération canadienne des associations de bibliothéques (CFLA) and the Chartered Institute of Library and Information Professionals (CILIP) and the RDA Steering Committee (RSC) develops and maintains the RDA standard.
-The rules and guidelines in RDA are based on the International Federation of Library Associations and Institutions (IFLA) Library Reference Model (LRM) which provides an entity-relationship framework for describing information resources.
+The development of RDA is controlled by the RDA Steering Committee (RSC).
+The guidelines in RDA are based on the International Federation of Library Associations and Institutions (IFLA) Library Reference Model (LRM) which provides an entity-relationship framework for describing information resources.
+The RDA Toolkit is a web-based resource catalogers can use to view and reference RDA documentation and guidelines.
 The Descriptive Cataloging Manual (DCM) Z1 and the LC Guidelines Supplement to the MARC 21 Format for Authority Data are manuals made available by the Library of Congress to guide catalogers in creating and maintaining name and series authority records.
-The LC Subject Headings Manual is a resource maintained by the Library of Congress detailing rules and standards for creating and using subject authority records.
-These content standards and manuals guide catalogers to create authority records for the following entities: personal names, families, corporate bodies, places, works, expressions, series, and subjects.
+The LC Subject Headings Manual is a resource maintained by the Library of Congress detailing standards for creating and using subject authority records.
+These content standards and manuals guide catalogers to create authority records for the following entities: personal names, families, corporate bodies, places, works, expressions, series, and subjects (see Figure ?).
+Newer LRM entities such as timespan and nomen may in the future come under authority control, although they are not currently.
 An authority record constructed following these standards consists of five major components: the authorized access point, variant access points, related access points, associated attributes describing the entity, and source information.

 Authorized Access Point

 The authorized access point is the preferred form for referring to an entity.
-Rules in RDA guide the cataloger in determining the preferred name or title for the entity based on the information resource being described.
-For example, if cataloging a monograph about the American actor James Stewart the authorized access point would be established as “Stewart, James, 1908-1997” not “James Stewart”, “Stewart.
+RDA guides the cataloger in determining the preferred name or title for the entity based on the information resource being described.
+For example, if cataloging a monograph about the American actor James Stewart the authorized access point could be established as “Stewart, James, 1908-1997” rather than “James Stewart”, “Stewart.
 James”, “Stewart, James Maitland” or any other possible form or variation used.
 Using one and only one form of his name ensures all resources authored by, contributed by, or about this American actor can be collocated together.
-This authorized access point also differentiates this James Stewart from other people using the same or similar name.
-The authorized access point recorded in the authority record can be used within bibliographic records in the description and subject analysis of an information resource acquired by a library.
-Using these controlled terms creates predictable and consistent metadata used better collocate related resources and differentiate similar entities.
+This authorized access point also differentiates this James Stewart from other people using the same or similar name by including his birth and death dates.
+Authorized access points for works, (i.e. distinct intellectual or artistic creations), are established by choosing the preferred title of the work.
+For an entity representing the work “Moby Dick” written by Herman Melville an authorized access point could be “Melville, Herman, 1819-1891.
+Moby Dick.”
+Any edition, translation, or manifestation of this work could be found together if organized under this authorized access point.
+Authorized access points recorded in the authority record can be used within bibliographic records in the description and subject analysis of an information resource acquired by a library.
+Using these controlled terms creates predictable and consistent metadata used to better collocate related resources and differentiate similar entities.

 Variant Access Points